ComputationalRadiationPhysics/isaac/INSTALL.md

 ### Installing the library

-To install the isaac library to use it in your project go to directory `lib` inside the isaac root folder, create a folder like `build` and do the classic cmake magic:
+To install the isaac library to use it in your project, go to directory `lib` inside the isaac root folder, create a folder like `build`, and do the classic cmake magic:

 * `git clone https://github.com/ComputationalRadiationPhysics/isaac.git`
 * `cd isaac`